 An expedition can be a half day exploring a hill track near home, two weeks off-road in Turkey or the Pyrenees, a major journey in Africa, or a development, aid or research project in a remote area.
 The demands are similar.

 Work or pure adventure, every expedition needs planning, selection, training and reliability as its ethos.
 To forty years’ expeditioning experience has been added a cumulative five years’ concentrated research to produce and later revise this book – shipping, equipment, clothing, fuels, oil, communications, vehicles, driver training and navigation are dealt with, distilled and summarised.

-But the book is still only a guide; an early-2015 snapshot of the ever-changing, ascending technology and spiral of ideas that ignite overland travel.
+But the book is still only a guide; a snapshot of the ever-changing, ascending technology and spiral of ideas that ignite overland travel.
 The final arbiter for your expedition plans will be you.